Tips for Flying With a Baby

 How Old Should a Baby Be to Fly?

-What Do Children Need to Fly?
+What Documents Do Children Need When Flying?

 • Passport: All children need a passport if flying internationally.